 - RCSI Library: All trainees have access to the RCSI Library.
 The Library’s collections support the teaching, learning, research and clinical activities of the College.

 - E-resources: All RCSI registered students, trainees and staff have 24/7 access to the RCSI Library's online resources, which includes 10,000 electronic journals and ebooks.

 - Online databases: An extensive number of online databases are available to RCSI students and staff include MEDLINE, PsycInfo, Embase, Web of Science, Cochrane Database, SCOPUS, and Journal Citation Reports.
-A full list of databases is available on the Library section of the website.
+A full list of databases is available here.

 - Theses and open access institutional research repository: Theses and dissertations which have completed the degree awarding process are available in the RCSI Library by the relevant School.
 These copies are the archival record for NUI and RCSI and are preserved and made available online for use by researchers and scholars.
 These are available online in the RCSI institutional open access repository and are available as a resource for all.